Fairfield Stags men's basketball: NCAA Division I Tournament results

 The Stags have appeared in the NCAA Division I Tournament three times.
 Their combined record is 0–3.

 NCAA Division II Tournament results

 The Stags have appeared in the NCAA Division II Tournament three times.
 Their combined record is 2–4.

+NAIB Tournament results

+The Stags have appeared in the NAIB Basketball Tournament one time.
+Their record is 2–1.

 NIT results

 The Stags have appeared in the National Invitation Tournament (NIT) six times.
 Their combined record is 2–6.

 CIT results

 The Stags have appeared in the CollegeInsider.com Postseason Tournament (CIT) five times.
 Their combined record is 4–5.

+CBI results

+The Stags have appeared in the College Basketball Invitational (CBI) one time.
+Their combined record is 2–1.